curvegrid/go-ethereum-wiki/JavaScript-Console.md

     $ geth --verbosity 0 console

+## Non-interactive use: JSRE script mode

 It's also possible to pass files to the JavaScript intepreter.
-Load and execute any number of files by giving files as arguments to the `js` subcommand:
+Load and execute any number of files by giving files as arguments to the [`js` subcommand](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options):

     $ geth js script1.js script2.js

 If you want to have the console as well as load scripts, use [loadScript](#loadscript).
 Find an example script [here](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions#example-script)

 You can exit the console cleanly by typing `exit` or simply with `CTRL-C`.
+Use the `--jspath <path/to/my/js/root>` to set a libdir for your js scripts.
+Parameters to `loadScript()` with no absolute path will be understood relative to this directory.

 ## Caveat

-The go-ethereum CLI uses the [Otto JS VM](https://github.com/robertkrimen/otto) which has some limitations:
+The go-ethereum JSRE uses the [Otto JS VM](https://github.com/robertkrimen/otto) which has some limitations:

 * "use strict" will parse, but does nothing.
 * The regular expression engine (re2/regexp) is not fully compatible with the ECMA5 specification.

-Since `ethereum.js` uses the [`bignumer.js`](https://github.com/MikeMcl/bignumber.js) library (MIT Expat Licence), it is also autoloded.

 Note that the other known limitation of Otto (namely the lack of timers) is taken care.
 Ethereum JSRE implements both `setTimeout` and `setInterval`.
 In addition to this, the console provides `sleep(seconds)` as well as a "blocktime sleep" method `waitForBlock(blockNumber)`.

-Ethereum's Javascript console exposes the full [web3 JavaScript Dapp API](https://github.com/ethereum/wiki/wiki/JavaScript-API) and the [admin API](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#javascript-console-api)
-.
+Since `ethereum.js` uses the [`bignumer.js`](https://github.com/MikeMcl/bignumber.js) library (MIT Expat Licence), it is also autoloded.

 # JavaScript Console API